 Depending on the context, we are equally big fans of the Negroni, the Aperol Spritz, and many a cocktail made with Lillet blanc.
 The Unusual Negroni borrows a bit from each of those traditions and holds its own as a fun alternative, perfect for when the weather warms up.

-Here's all you need to do.
-You can see the steps in action in the video that accompanies this post.
+Here’s an overview of what you’ll do to make an Unusual Negroni.
+You can see the steps in action in the video that accompanies this post, and get all the details in the recipe card below.

-- Pour in the gin, Aperol, and Lillet blanc.
-The original recipe calls for equal parts but we prefer the balance when you add a little more than one part gin.
+- Fill a mixing glass halfway with ice.
+Pour in the gin.
+The original recipe calls for equal parts, but I prefer the balance when you add a little more than one part gin.
+It’s up to you.

 Hungry for more?